hillarymuller/dog-gif-app/README.md

 ## Description

 This application is my Phase 5 project for Flatiron School.
 The front end, found in the client folder, is a React app, and the back end uses Ruby on Rails in API mode.
-The goal off the application is to provide a little brain break with gifs of cute dogs for a quick mood boost throughout the workday.
+The goal of the application is to provide a little brain break with gifs of cute dogs for a quick mood boost throughout the workday.

 Check it out here: https://youtu.be/5jx9lfiPz0c